The Other Talk

-You can start this conversation from as early as eight years old, to give them the right information and attitudes before they go to high school.
+You can start this conversation from an early age, to give your young person the right information and attitudes before they go to high school.

 In fact, broaching this topic early means you can establish an understanding that there are no silly questions and no off-limit topics.

 - The facts about alcohol and other drugs